mike4192/spotMicro/README.md

 Or just build entire project:
 `catkin build`

+## General Instructions
+This section attemps to be a full set of instructions to get a spot micro robot calibrated and running with this code.

 #### Servo Configuration

 Comprehensive instructions for servo installation, calibration, and configuration can be found in [servo_calibration](servo_calibration.md) markdown document.